T.M. O’Connor and Regents Professor

 Bio-Brief

-David D. Briske is T.M.
-O’Connor & Regents Professor in the Department of Ecology and Conservation Biology at Texas A&M University.
-Professor Briske’s teaching program emphasizes ecological literacy to prepare the next generation of leaders to navigate the challenging environmental issues of our time.
-His research and scholarship have focused on ecological function, management strategies, and policy consequences of global rangelands.
+David D. Briske is Regents Professor Emeritus in the Department of Ecology and Conservation Biology at Texas A&M University.
+Professor Briske’s teaching program promoted ecological literacy to prepare the next generation of leaders to navigate the challenging environmental issues of our time.
 He served as Editor-in-Chief of ‘Rangeland Ecology & Management’, academic coordinator of the USDA ‘Conservation Effects Assessment Project’ (CEAP), and editor of the volumes ‘Conservation Benefits of Rangeland Practices’ (USDA 2011) and ‘Rangeland Systems: Processes, Management and Challenges’ (Springer 2017).
-Current research priorities address climate risk assessment to support rangeland conservation through maintenance of working lands in the Great Plains, and a more complete accounting of the diverse ecosystem services to more clearly define the value of global rangelands.
+His research and scholarship focus on the ecological function, management strategies, and stewardship of global rangelands.
+He is currently engaged with the United Nations designated ‘International Year of Rangelands and Pastoralists – 2026’ Global Coordinating Group.

 Comments are closed.